NIHR Pre-doctoral Fellow and Research Associate

 From November 2018 to December 2022, Lucy worked as a Senior Research Assistant in the Research Facilitation and Delivery Unit (was Research Support Team).
 She also previously worked as a Research Assistant for over 2 years and for a year in the Allied Health Research Unit.
 Lucy completed her MSc in Health Psychology here in 2014.

-Lucy's other roles include reviewing on UCLan’s Health Ethics Panel, peer reviewing for journals (British Journal of General Practice, Research Ethics) and assisting with teaching on the Principles and Methods of Systematic Review (NU4094) and the Evidence for Practice (NU4073) Master’s modules.
+Lucy's other roles at the University include Deputy Vice-Chair of UCLan’s Health Ethics Panel, Peer Reviewer for the British Journal of General Practice, Research Ethics, JBI Evidence Synthesis and Food Science & Nutrition, and teaching and supervising students on the Principles and Methods of Systematic Review (NU4094) Master’s module.

 - MSc Health Psychology, University of Central Lancashire, 2014

 - BSc (Hons) Psychology, Sheffield Hallam University, 2012

 - 3rd place poster prize, 6th International Health and Wellbeing Research with Real Impact Conference, UCLan, 2020

 - Best clinical research poster, Clinical and Biomedical Sciences Research Day, UCLan, 2018

 - Digital health, digital research methods, social media research